• Skip to primary navigation

 Substitute 5: Banana Pepper

-The mild cousin of the jalapeño, the banana pepper, brings a tangy, slightly spicy note to the table without overwhelming the taste buds.
+The mild cousin of the jalapeño, the banana pepper, brings a tangy, slightly spicy note to the table without overwhelming the palate.

-Banana peppers are surprisingly adaptable and can replace Anaheims in a variety of dishes without altering the flavor profile.
+Banana peppers are surprisingly adaptable and can replace Anaheims in a variety of dishes without altering the flavor.

 Use them in place of Anaheim peppers at a 1:1 ratio for a milder taste, or substitute two banana peppers for one Anaheim pepper if you're seeking a slight increase in heat.
 Just remember to remove the seeds and membranes if you prefer less spice.